kesselaprod/openwrtopensslguide/README.md

 (listed in *bin/private*)
 - **192.168.1.1.key.pem**

+**Special Note**:

+By now I did this on two different networks.
+On my main network (*TL-WR1043N/ND v1* as gateway) I have to bundle the certificates in order to get the ssl verification chain working.
+On a foreign network (with *TL-WDR4900 V1* as router) OpenWRT throws me an exception with an log entry stating that uhttpd crashed while loading the bundled certificates.

+If you experience any issues with this first **(1)** method, I advise you to try the other one **(2)**.

+#### (1) Bundle certificates

 In your new directory (where you copied the above listed files to) open a new command prompt and issue the commands in this order to build the ssl certificate chain:
 ```
 type intermediateCA.pem rootCA.pem > cabundle.pem